mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 //same as { id: string, content: string, author: { id: string, name: string, posts: { ... }[] } }
 ```

-A lazy type is any function that return a lazy type or a type, so this is also valid:
+A lazy type is any function that returns a lazy type or a type, so this is also valid:

 ```ts showLineNumbers
 const SuperLazyString = () => () => () => model.string()